GarethWoodman/GarethWoodman/README.md

 **Introduction**

 I am a motivated and outgoing individual.
-I made the difficult yet important decision to quit my previous job in a pursuit for a career in Development.
+I made the difficult yet important decision to quit my previous job in pursuit for a career in Development.
 I joined Makers in March 2020 and graduated in June.
 For the past several months I have polished and developed a range of personal and group projects.

 I am now on the market for a Full-Stack Developer role as I’m comfortable in both front and back-end technologies.